 In the spirit of being as helpful as possible, I compiled several student, parent, and general family resources into one place on this site.
 Since I specialize in helping families prepare and pay for higher education, I included many resources to help families better understand the impacts of coronavirus on higher ed.

 Since circumstances change almost daily, I will try to provide updates to this page as new information becomes available or changes.
-There are a staggering number of articles, social media posts and other resources available that by the time you read half of it, situations change and then there are hundreds more issues to manage and read.
 I deliberately chose this set of links and resources that are the most relevant at this point and from reliable sources.